junxit/us-congress-bills-114/metadata.md

 - 2015-12-03 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2015-12-03 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2015-12-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 311.
+- 2015-12-09 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8560; text as passed Senate: CR S8560)
+- 2015-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S8560; text as passed Senate: CR S8560)